 We are very much a micro-business, with the support of my husband, and I enjoy sharing my passion for the technical history of dressmaking.

-This blog is a journal of my journey with sewing and costume history, including research, projects, endeavors, and miscellaneous adventures.
+This blog is a journal of my journey with historical sewing and fashion history, including research, my personal projects, endeavors, and miscellaneous adventures.
 Thanks for stopping by!